-The scheme rules are very strict and not all claims will be accepted.
+The CICA are not a charitable organisation and your claim must comply with strict scheme eligibility criteria.
+Not all claims will be accepted.
 Learn everything you need to know here to maximise your chances of obtaining your award across England Scotland & Wales.
 We offer specialist legal support for victims of rape or sexual assault.

 Please click to select the query or section required: